suhlig/game_of_life/README.md

 ...
 ```

 Voila!
-You're setup and are ready to start righting tests.
+You're setup and are ready to start writing tests.
 To verify, you can run tests via ```rspec spec```.

 ```
 $ rspec spec/